Have you ever wondered how much profit you should make from a rental property?

 Of course you do not have to use a letting agent.
 You can do some research to determine the average rental prices for the area where your property is located.
 There are some important factors that you must take into account when you are working out what rent to charge.

-The exact Location of your Buy to Let Property
+The exact Location of your Rental Property

 In general, you will be able to charge higher rental prices if your buy to let property is located in a city or large town.
 But you will have to accept that the price of purchasing a property in a city or town is going to be higher than in outlying areas.